 Have you ever been surprised about an action and wondered about the rationale used to make the decision?
 While individual decisions are often less complicated because the implications primarily affect the decision-maker, organizational decisions often carry multiple levels of impact.
 When exercising leadership in organizations, decision-makers often consider several levels of implication, not only for the individuals involved, but also for the overall organization.
 Some organizations use the "triple bottom line" or the consideration points of how the decision will impact people, the environment, and the budget.
-Others may use additional criteria to help them make decisions like the one below.
+Others may use additional criteria such as the decision points detailed below.